-Karl E. KlareGeorge J. and Kathleen Waters Matthews Distinguished University Professor of Law
+Karl E. KlareGeorge J. and Kathleen Waters Matthews Distinguished University Professor

 Columbia University, BA 1967